Skip to main content

 MIP: A Minor in Possession

 Many states have laws concerning alcohol and drugs found in the possession of minors, regardless of whether they were using the substances.
-These are often referred to as "minor in possession" or "MIP" laws.
+These are often called minor in possession, or MIP, laws.
+Minor in possession laws mainly focus on underage drinking.

+Criminal laws about minors in possession vary by state.
 Some states strictly enforce MIP laws and prosecute minors to the fullest extent of the law.
-In other states, however, a minor in an MIP case may be able to receive probation by entering a court-ordered diversionary program (similar to those offered to DUI offenders), getting medical help, and staying out of trouble.
+But, in other states, a minor in an MIP case may receive probation by entering a court-ordered diversionary program (similar to those offered to DUI offenders), getting medical or mental health help, and staying out of trouble.

 MIP Laws: What Are They?